 So how does one narrow?
 There are only four ways:

-- What industry do you serve?
+- What industry or market do you serve?
 That’s your vertical.
-Examples: entertainment, advertising, automotive.
+Examples: entertainment, tech, automotive.

 - What service do you offer?
 That’s your discipline.
 Examples: vfx, live action production, character animation.

-- What output do you produce?
-That’s your deliverable.
-Examples: commercials, promos, film/tv titles.
+- What deliverable do you produce?
+That’s your product.
+Examples: commercials, promos, film titles.